 IV.
-Reasonable Accommodation
+Requesting a Reasonable Accommodation

-- The University will not provide an accommodation if the accommodation would result in an undue hardship to the University, or if the employee, even with reasonable accommodation, poses a direct threat to the health or safety of the employee or other persons.
+- The University will not provide an accommodation if the accommodation would result in an undue hardship to the University, or if the employee, even with a reasonable accommodation, poses a direct threat to the health or safety of the employee or other persons.

-- Questions and Complaints may be directed to the Employee/Labor Relations and Diversity Initiatives Division, HRS.
+- Questions may be directed to HRS EEO/AA/Diversity or to Employee/Labor Relations at (410) 706-7302.

 UNIVERSITY OF MARYLAND, BALTIMORE